ComposableFi/composable/frame/bonded-finance/README.md

 may or may not get their initial investment on the bond back.
 If there is a reward for the bond, buyers will always get their share of the reward.

+## Use cases

+- Staking.
+User locks amount for some period of time, gets reward in the end or vested.
+Stake returns to user in the end.
+- Vesting.
+User offers amount and ensure that recepients has 'ticket' tokens to bond to get reward.
+- Sell/Exchange/Trade.
+User makes bond offer, other users takes offer in exchange for other amount..

 ## Sample Use Case

 Alice creates a new bound offer with some number of bounds each priced at the